Australian-Epilepsy-Project/protocol_qc/README.md

 ### Inputs

-As input, one, or more, user defined template files must be provided.
+1. One or more user-defined *template files* must be provided.
     For specification details see the template introduction [here](/docs/building_a_template.md).
+2. DICOM data from a *single imaging session*.

 ### Outputs